-In addition, an employer may not consider arrests not leading to a conviction, except where a crime is unresolved or charges are pending against an applicant; convictions that have been judicially voided or expunged; or charges that were resolved through the completion of a diversion or deferral of judgment program (unless the offense involved physical harm or attempted physical harm to a person).
+In addition, the ordinance prohibits considering arrests not leading to a conviction, except where a crime is unresolved or charges are pending against an applicant; convictions that have been judicially voided or expunged; or charges that were resolved through the completion of a diversion or deferral of judgment program (unless the offense involved physical harm or attempted physical harm to a person).

-An employer that rescinds a conditional offer of employment must notify the applicant in writing of its decision and identify the relevant criminal convictions on which it based the decision.
+Finally, Portland employers that rescind a conditional offer of employment must notify the applicant in writing of the decision and identify the relevant criminal convictions on which they based the decision.